 The Controller shall, in its use of the Services and provision of instructions, process personal data in accordance with the requirements of the Applicable Data Protection Law.
 For the avoidance of doubt, the Controller’s instructions for the processing of personal data shall comply with the Applicable Data Protection Law.
 The Controller shall have sole responsibility for the accuracy, quality, and legality of personal data and the means by which the Controller acquired personal data.

-The Processor shall, to the extent legally permitted, promptly notify the Controller if the Processor receives any requests from a data subject to exercise the following data subject rights in relation to their personal data: access, rectification, restriction of processing, erasure (“right to be forgotten”), data portability, objection to the processing, or to not be subject to an automated individual decision making (each, a “data subject request”).
-Taking into account the nature of the processing, the Processor shall assist the Controller by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Controller’s obligation to respond to the data subject request under the Applicable Data Protection Law.
-In addition to the extent, the Controller, in its use of the Services, does not have the ability to address the data subject request, the Processor shall, upon the Controller’s request, provide commercially reasonable efforts to assist the Controller in responding to such data subject request, to the extent the Processor is legally permitted to do so and the response to such data subject request is required under the Applicable Data Protection Law.
+The Processor shall, to the extent legally permitted, promptly notify the Controller if the Processor receives any requests from a data subject to exercise the data subject rights in relation to their personal data.
+To the extent, the Controller, in its use of the Services, does not have the ability to address the data subject request, the Processor shall, upon the Controller’s request, provide commercially reasonable efforts to assist the Controller in responding to such data subject request, to the extent the Processor is legally permitted to do so and the response to such data subject request is required under the Applicable Data Protection Law.
 To the extent legally permitted, the Controller shall be responsible for any costs arising from the Processor’s provision of such assistance, including any fees associated with provision of additional functionality.

-The Controller may reasonably object to the Processor using a new sub-processor (e.g., if making personal data available to the sub-processor may violate the Applicable Data Protection Law or weaken the protections for such personal data) by notifying the Processor promptly in writing within five (5) business days after receipt of the Processor’s notice in accordance with the mechanism set out in Section 5.2.
+The Controller may reasonably object to the Processor using a new sub-processor (e.g., if making personal data available to the sub-processor may violate the Applicable Data Protection Law or weaken the protections for such personal data) by notifying the Processor promptly in writing within five (5) business days after receipt of the Processor’s notice in accordance with the mechanism set out in the Сlause 9 of SCC.
 Such notice shall explain the reasonable grounds for the objection.
 In the event the Controller objects to a new sub-processor, as permitted in the preceding sentence, the Processor will use commercially reasonable efforts to make available to the Processor a change in the Agreement or recommend a commercially reasonable change to the Controller’s configuration or use of the Agreement to avoid processing of personal data by the objected new sub-processor without unreasonably burdening the Controller.
-If the Processor is unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) calendar days, either party may terminate without penalty the applicable Agreement which cannot be provided by the Processor without the use of the objected new sub-processor by providing written notice to the Processor.
+If the Processor is unable to make available such change within a reasonable period of time, which shall not exceed thirty (30) calendar days, either party may terminate without penalty the applicable Agreement by providing written notice to the other party.

 The Processor shall be liable for the acts and omissions of its sub-processors to the same extent the Processor would be liable if performing the Agreement of each sub-processor directly under the terms of this DPA.

-The Controller agrees that the Processor may, subject to Section 6.2, store and process personal data in the United States and any other country in which the Processor or any of its sub-processors maintains facilities.
+The Controller agrees that the Processor may store and process personal data in the United States and any other country in which the Processor or any of its sub-processors maintain facilities.

 The Controller shall be entitled to monitor compliance with the provisions on data protection and this DPA to the extent necessary, and may perform the inspections itself or using third parties, at the Controller’s cost, in particular by obtaining information and inspecting the stored data and systems as well as other on-site checks.
 The Controller shall give ten (10) business days’ prior notices of audits and they shall be carried out during ordinary business hours.